jrlarsen/GetProgramming/Ch04_Functions/chapter4.md

 /* Further Adventures
  *
- * 1) Add two more options to the displayMenu function and run the program *
+ * 1) Add two more options to the displayMenu
- * 2) Create your own displayMyMenu function
+ *    function and run the program.
  *
+ * 2) Create your own displayMyMenu function.
+ *
  * 3) Add a line to call your function as well.
-Run the program *
+ *    Run the program
+ *
  */
 ```